-The Community College of Rhode Island is accredited by the New England Association
+The Community College of Rhode Island is accredited by the New England Commission

-of Schools & Colleges Inc. (NEASC).
-Founded in 1885, NEASC is the nation’s oldest
+of Higher Education (NECHE).
+Founded in 1885, NECHE is the nation’s oldest regional

-regional accrediting association whose mission is the establishment and maintenance
+accrediting association whose mission is the establishment and maintenance of high

-of high standards for all levels of education, from pre-K to the doctoral level.
-NEASC
+standards for all levels of education, from pre-K to the doctoral level.
+NECHE serves

-serves more than 2,000 public and independent schools, colleges and universities in
+more than 2,000 public and independent schools, colleges and universities in the six

-the six states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and
+states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont

 The Community College of Rhode Island has been accredited by the commission since 1969 and was last reviewed in Spring 2014.
-Its accreditation by the New England Association of Schools and Colleges encompasses the entire institution.
+Its accreditation by the New England Commission of Higher Education encompasses the entire institution.

 Graduation Rate Information Project Report Accepted

 In their Aug.
-16 letter to President Hughes, NEASC informs CCRI of their acceptance of its submission of the Graduation Rate Information Project Report and confirmed interim (fifth-year) report scheduled for Spring, 2019.
+16 letter to President Hughes, NECHE informs CCRI of their acceptance of its submission of the Graduation Rate Information Project Report and confirmed interim (fifth-year) report scheduled for Spring, 2019.